 Limitations and Potential with Current Technology

 Barbell tracking is motion detection, not a direct kinetic measure of force and power.
 Thus, the coach must be aware that user error strongly determines the effect of training.
-Most of the systems directly measure the barbell, meaning they are physically connected to the barbell.
+Most of the weight training devices and systems directly measure the barbell, meaning they are physically connected to the barbell.
 Indirect measurements from the wrist or camera system require specific protocols and setups to effectively measure barbell performance.
 Some products can estimate performance with machines and other strength implements outside of the barbell, but development time and validation make less-common exercises questionable.
-We strongly advise you that exercises with equipment must be validated, otherwise it’s unknown if all the motions are appropriate.
+We strongly advise you that exercises with weight training devices must be validated, otherwise it’s unknown if all the motions are appropriate.

 Exercises with equipment must be validated, otherwise you don’t know if all motions are appropriate.
-Click To TweetEach system has limitations and strengths to barbell and weight room monitoring.
+Share on XAll weight training devices have limitations and strengths to barbell and weight room monitoring.
 For example, a linear position transducer is very effective at measuring distance, as the tether-based system is designed to handle changes in displacement very well.
 Accelerometers tend to do poorly in estimating distance though, as they are indirect calculations that are imperfect.
 In addition to displacement, linear encoders are great for slow motions since they are effective for continuous sampling without struggle.
 Conversely, accelerometers are useful for detecting rates of change in speed, so they are excellent for explosive motions.

 Scientific Validation of Devices and Methods